ISIOT-ECI/Lab-04-data-streams-processing/README.md

         - ./simple-flink-job:/jobs-jars
 	```

 5. The environment variable *KAFKA\_MQTT\_TOPIC\_REGEX\_LIST* is not yet defined in the configuration of the *kafka-mqtt-proxy* service.
 It defines which MQTT topics -on the 'proxy' MQTT broker- will be mapped as a KAFKA topic.
-You can provide a list of mappings with the form *kafka-topic:mqtt-topic-regex*, where *mqtt-topic-regex* is a regular expresion:
+You can provide a list of mappings with the form *kafka-topic:mqtt-topic-regex*, where *mqtt-topic-regex* is a regular expression:

 	```yaml
 	KAFKA_MQTT_TOPIC_REGEX_LIST: 'kafka-topic1:mqtt-topc-regex1,kafka-topic2:mqtt-topc-regex2'